Business

 Another sustainable materials that’s gaining momentum is the use of modular or prefabricated building materials.
 The global modular construction market is expected to grow from $75.89 billion in 2021 to $114.78 billion in 2028.
 This expected growth results from more companies realizing the benefits of using modular or prefabricated materials for their business.

-Modular construction is energy-efficient and can reduce wastage because it requires fewer extra materials than traditional construction.
+Modular construction is energy-efficient and can reduce wastage because it requires fewer extra materials than traditional construction like use of Bobcat T870 specs at a glance.
 Prefabricated assemblies are constructed in factories so extra materials can get recycled on the spot instead of sending them to landfills.
 Factories are also controlled environments and allow for more accurate construction and better air filtration, resulting in increased energy efficiency.

 The use of prefabricated materials reduces the likelihood of disruptions common in traditional job sites like noise, waste, pollution, and others.
 This streamlines the construction process resulting in a more efficient working atmosphere and helping contractors save on human resources, fuel, electricity, and materials.
 Modular construction projects are quicker to complete by up to 50% compared to traditional construction projects and can help companies deliver projects on time allowing them to take on new projects quicker.